anchore/binny/README.md

 The `version.want` option allows a special entry:
 - `latest`: don't pin to a version, use the latest available

+Note: this approach will might require a GitHub API token to be set in the `GITHUB_TOKEN` environment variable if there is a version constraint used.

 #### `go-proxy`

 The `go-proxy` version method reaches out to `proxy.golang.org` to determine the latest version of a Go module.
 It requires the following configuration options: